urbaman/HomeLab/kubernetes-02.md

 https://dev.to/bgalvao/traefik-lets-encrypt-cloudflare-36fj

-Create the traefik namespace
+### Create the traefik namespace

+kubectl create namespace traefik

-Create the glusterfs endpoints in the traefik namespace
+### Create the glusterfs endpoints in the traefik namespace

-Create the path in the gluster volume
+### Create the path in the gluster volume (from a node in the glusterfs cluster)

+cd /cluster/HDD5T
+mkdir k8sstorage
+cd /k8sstorage
+mkdir traefik-ssl

-Create the pv and the pvc
+### Create the pv and the pvc

+### Get the helm chart

-Modify the values to see the persistent volume claim
+### Modify the values to see the persistent volume claim

-Install
+### Install